Grant Related Documents

 DEC is committed to providing support and assistance to communities in comprehensive planning, management, and education to create healthy urban and community forests, and enhance the quality of life for urban residents through its Cost Share Grant program.

-At least $750,000 in grants will be available to municipalities, public benefit corporations, public authorities, school districts and not-for-profit organizations that have a public ownership interest in the property or are acting on behalf of a public property owner.
-Communities may request from $2,500 to $50,000, depending on municipal population, with a 50/50 match requirement.
+At least $500,000 in grants will be available to municipalities, public benefit corporations, public authorities, school districts and not-for-profit organizations that have a public ownership interest in the property or are acting on behalf of a public property owner.
+Communities may request from $2,500 to $50,000, depending on municipal population.

-Eligible project categories include tree inventories; management plans; tree planting; maintenance and invasive pest detection studies.
-Additionally, $1,000 Quick Start Arbor Day Grants are available with no match requirement to help communities support the beginnings of a tree program by having an Arbor Day celebration.
+Eligible project categories include tree inventories and management plans; tree planting, maintenance and invasive pest detection survey, and $1,000 Quick Start Arbor Day Grants.
 Funds are made available from the Environmental Protection Fund and will be managed and allocated by DEC.

 Eligible U&CF projects may include any eligible U&CF activity (as described within this application), must be located on public properties or rights-of-way, and must be equally matched by local resources.
 Applications must indicate if the proposed project complements other federal, state, and/or municipal projects, and how the project will impact environmental, social, and/or economic issues.
 Applicants should give appropriate consideration to under-served neighborhoods within their urban areas when selecting sites for projects.